 “Although the ring does hold traditional symbolism, to me, the ring (and the engagement ring especially) is less important than the prospect of spending a life with another person.
 Your answer should be based on the person, not the ring.” — Sarah

 “I wouldn’t just accept a proposal without a ring — I’d prefer one without it.
-I think a ring is a stupid waste of money, and would rather have a fiancé who wants to spend money on meaningful experiences together, like traveling, not meaningless things, like a piece of jewelry.
+I think a ring is a stupid waste of money.
+Furthermore, I would rather have a fiancé who wants to spend money on meaningful experiences together, like traveling, not meaningless things, like a piece of jewelry.
 In other words: keep the ring!
 I’ll take the three-month honeymoon.” — Eva

 Based on what I’ve seen and read, we are doomed!
 I’m kidding.
 Seriously, millennials are slowly changing tradition.
 However, Baby-boomers and Gen X’ers, are sticking with the De Beers brainwashing.
 As a result, pressuring our mates to spend extra resources to purchase a stone that has no intrinsic value.
 You can spend that money on your honeymoon, reception, debt, or even a down payment on a new home.
 Seems more practical right?
 That’s because it is.